ahsifer/goxdp/README.md

 ## RestFull API Client

-The second approach to interact with GoXDP is using the GET and POST request to the restful endpoints:
+The second approach to interact with GoXDP is using the GET and POST request to the restful endpoints: <br />
 1- Load XDP filter to interface

 ```